Romanguy13/workflow-engine/README.md

 - **Storage Layer:** A pluggable persistence backend records task state, execution history, and provides real-time status updates.
 - **API & CLI:** Interfaces for interacting with the engine programmatically and via command-line.

-A detailed diagram of the system architecture is available in the [docs](docs/architecture.md).

 ## Development

 ### Running Tests